US Expat Tax Amnesty Program

 • Haven’t filed the FBAR within the last 6 years.

 If you meet all these requirements, you will NOT be subject to failure-to-file and failure-to-pay penalties!
 This means you can take a deep breath and not worry about paying gut-wrenching fines as high as $10k.
-Yes the IRS wants the taxpayer to pay what is required, but avoiding high fines is possible.
+Yes, the IRS wants taxpayers to pay what is required, but avoiding high fines is possible.

 MyExpatTaxes and The Streamlined Procedure

-So how can we at MyExpatTaxes help you personally with the Streamlined Procedure?
+How can we at MyExpatTaxes help you personally with the Streamlined Procedure?
 We are now officially supporting clients specifically with it.
-So if you are someone who has not been filing 3 years or more in US taxes, we can work with you on that.
+So, if you have not filed for 3 years or more in US taxes, we can work with you on that.

 Even if it’s been 10+ years since you’ve done taxes as an expat, and you have tax debt, the Streamlined Procedure allows you to catch up!
 Always.